syncfusion-content/wpf-docs/wpf/PivotGrid/PivotGrid-Getting-Started.md

 N> You can also get the assemblies by browsing to the default assembly location {System Drive}:\Program Files (x86)\Syncfusion\Essential Studio\\{version number}\precompiledassemblies\\{version number}

-Then, add a grid container in MainWindow.xaml file to hold the pivot grid control created and added from code-behind lately.
+Then, add a grid container in MainWindow.xaml file to hold the pivot grid control created and added from code-behind.

 {% highlight XAML %}